Steers Center: Celebrating a Decade of Success

 The Role of Real Assets

 Investing in greener cities involves allocating resources to real assets that contribute to sustainability.
 Real assets include physical assets like buildings, infrastructure, and land, which are essential for the functioning of urban environments.
-By investing in energy-efficient buildings, renewable energy installations, and sustainable infrastructure projects, investors can play a significant role in promoting greener cities (Global Sustainable Investment Alliance, 2020).
+By investing in energy-efficient buildings, renewable energy installations, and sustainable infrastructure projects, investors can play a significant role in promoting greener cities.

 Types of Sustainable Real Assets